Stowe Gardens: The Elysian fields

 The Elysian Fields is an area to the immediate east of the South Vista; designed by William Kent, work started on this area of the gardens in 1734.
 The area covers about 40 acre.
 It consists of a series of buildings and monuments surrounding two narrow lakes, called the River Styx, which step down to a branch of the Octagon Lake.
 The banks are planted with deciduous and evergreen trees.
 The adoption of the name alludes to Elysium, and the monuments in this area are to the 'virtuous dead' of both Britain and ancient Greece.

 The buildings in this area are:

-Saint Mary's Church
+St Mary's Church

 In the woods between the House and the Elysian Fields is Stowe parish church.
 This is the only surviving structure from the old village of Stowe.
 Dating from the 14th century, the building consists of a nave with aisles and a west tower, a chancel with a chapel to the north and an east window c.
 1300 with reticulated tracery.

 Lancelot "Capability" Brown was married in the church in 1744.
 The church contains a fine Laurence Whistler etched glass window in memory of The Hon.
 Mrs. Thomas Close-Smith of Boycott Manor, eldest daughter of the 11th Lady Kinloss, who was the eldest daughter of the 3rd Duke of Buckingham and Chandos.
 Thomas Close-Smith himself was the High Sheriff of Buckinghamshire in 1942, and died in 1946.
 Caroline Mary, his wife, known as May, died in 1972.